Royal College of Physicians: History

-It was founded as the College of Physicians when it received a royal charter in 1518, affirmed by Act of Parliament in 1523.
-It is not known when the name "Royal College" was first assumed or granted.
-It came into use after the charter of 1663.
-It was legally confirmed in 1960 by the Royal College of Physicians of London Act (which was primarily required in order to move the premises of the college outside of the Cities of London or Westminster to Regent's Park).
+The college was incorporated as "the President and College or Commonalty of the Faculty of Physic in London" when it received a royal charter in 1518, affirmed by Act of Parliament in 1523.
+It is not known when the name "Royal College of Physicians of London" was first assumed or granted.
+It came into use after the charter of 1663, and was used to make reference to the college in the Medical Act 1858.
+It was legally authorised as the college's corporate name by the Royal College of Physicians of London Act 1960, the function of which was primarily to move the premises of the college outside the cities of London or Westminster to Regent's Park.